ddcovery/ddinject-js/README.md

   // You must wrap the class instantiation add("carsProvider", (deps) => new CarsProviderClass(deps)).
   add("keyGenerator", KeyGenerator).
-  // You can't use "destructuring" to access methods of the jeinstance because the internal "this" refernce changes:  It's a class limitation!!! consume(({ carsProvider }) => {
+  // Here, you can't "{carsProvider:{createCar}}" because it changes the "this" value of the createCar method (javascript objects "this" binding mechanism). consume(({ carsProvider }) => {
     console.log("❯", carsProvider.createCar("red"));
     console.log("❯", carsProvider.createCar("yellow"));